ITunes Store: iTunes Store for iOS

 Originally, mobile users had to be connected to a Wi-Fi network in order to enter the store, hence its original name: iTunes Wi-Fi Music Store.
 However, at Macworld 2009, Apple issued a software update which automatically allowed 3G and EDGE users to access the store's full functionality for files smaller than 10 megabytes (MB).
 The iOS 3.0 update added the ability to download movies, TV shows, audiobooks, iTunes U, and ringtones on mobile devices, in addition to the previously available songs and podcasts.
 On February 18, 2010, Apple increased the 10 MB 3G download limit to 20 MB.
 In March 2012, Apple increased the 3G download limit to 50 MB, and, in late 2013, Apple increased the limit to 100 MB when they released the final version of iOS 7 for their new iPhones.

 Customer support

 In the United States, Apple provides technical support for the iTunes Store via email; there is no phone number for issues with iTunes purchases.
 Most customer service inquiries are handled online, via the Report a Problem link in iTunes.

 Charitable donations

 In response to major natural disasters, Apple provides the facility for donations to be made through the iTunes Store.
-Unlike other iTunes purchases, donations made to charitable organizations through this system are not subject to the 30% handling fee Apple usually charges. iTunes donation pages were set up following the 2010 Haiti earthquake, the 2011 Japanese earthquake and ensuing tsunami, and 2012's Hurricane Sandy.
+Unlike other iTunes purchases, donations made to charitable organizations through this system are not subject to the 30% handling fee Apple usually charges. iTunes donation pages were set up following the 2010 Haiti earthquake, the 2011 Japanese earthquake and tsunami, and Hurricane Sandy in 2012.
 In all of these cases, donations were redirected to the Red Cross.